 Welcome to our nation’s capital!
-As we continue to heal as a nation from the pandemic, many of the tourist destinations we have come to know and love are available for virtual tours and online learning.
-Check out the information below to learn about how you can still enjoy digital access to these treasured pieces of American history.
+My office is happy to assist you in making your time in DC memorable.
+Check out the information below to learn about how you can enjoy access to these treasured pieces of American history.

 The Smithsonian Institution Museums